pippinbarr/v-r-5/process/to-do.md

 - Build a list of hypothesized rooms and sculptures/installations (maybe in a separate file to track which ones I make/don't make, etc.)

+## Bugs and dislikes

+- Why did the lighting on the grass suddenly start looking absolutely terrible after the doubling back from URP?

 ## Structures

 - ~~Make a new shadow room that doesn't have insanely bad-looking seams (somehow)~~